 As mentioned, the Bank measures its IRRBB on a monthly basis.
-In line with the EBA/GL/2018/02 the Bank measures the risk towards interest rate in the banking book using the two complementary approaches: changes in the economic value ('EVE') and changes in expected earnings ('NII').
+The Bank measures the risk towards interest rate in the banking book using the two complementary approaches: changes in the economic value of equity ('EVE') and changes in expected earnings ('NII') as a percentage of the Group's Tier 1 capital.

 The EVE measures the economic value of the bank's equity under a given yield curve assumption.
 Under the EVE, notional repricing cash flows for all interest sensitive assets and liabilities are allocated into 19 pre-defined time buckets depending on the next repricing date (variable rate instruments) or maturity date (fixed interest rate) in order to produce a repricing gap (the difference between assets and liabilities) in each time bucket.
 The net notional repricing cash flows are discounted towards a present value using a discount factor based on the base yield curve and six defined stresses.
 EVE measures the changes in the net present value of the interest rate sensitive instruments over their remaining life resulting from interest rate movements, i.e., until all positions have run off.
-A run-off balance sheet is a balance sheet where existing non-trading book positions amortise and are not replaced by any new business.
+A run-off-balance sheet is a balance sheet where existing non-trading book positions amortise and are not replaced by any new business.
 In this way, EVE is a long-term measure, assessing the impact over the remaining life of the balance sheet.